-2. PPL Flight Time Experience Eligibility Requirements
+PPL Eligibility Requirements

-2.1 Rules 61.153(a)(2) and (2a): Provide for a PPL to be issued to the holder of at least a current class 2 medical certificate or DL9 medical certificate with passenger endorsement.
-A person holding a lifetime licence and relying solely on a current NZTA DL9 medical certificate will be subject to some privilege limitations (see Privileges and Limitations below).
+Rules 61.153(a)(2) provides for a PPL to be issued to the holder of at least a current Class 2 medical certificate or DL9 medical certificate, Class 2 with passenger endorsement.
+A person holding a lifetime licence and relying solely on a current DL9 medical will be subject to some privilege limitations (see section Rule 61.155 Privileges and Limitations below).

-2.2 Rules 61.153(a)(3),(4) and (5): The lightflight time experience that is acceptable to the Director is set out in Appendices I, III and IV (for aeroplanes (A))) or Appendix V (for helicopters (H))) of this advisory circular.
+Rules 61.153(a)(3),(4) and (5): The flight time experience that is acceptable to the Director is set out in Appendices I, III and IV (for aeroplanes) or Appendix V (for helicopters) of this AC.

-2.3 A PPL is not issued to the holder of a higher licence (CPL/ATPL).
-Refer to rule 61.41 (Use of lower pilot licence or rating).
+A PPL is not issued to the holder of a higher licence (CPL/ATPL).
+Refer to rule 61.41 Use of lower pilot licence or rating.